SanGoku95/capibarismo/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [Apache License 2.0](LICENSE) - see the LICENSE file for details.

 ## 🙏 Acknowledgments